InfinitumFramework/Infinitum-AOP/README.md

 The AOP module also includes a cache abstraction.
 When enabled, methods can be marked for caching so that results can be retrieved without invoking the method on subsequent calls with the same arguments.
 This is particularly valuable for computation- or resource- intensive code.

+Infinitum AOP provides access to the event system, allowing events to be published when certain methods are invoked for consumption by registered subscribers.

 AOP Features
 ------------